 These products meet or exceed Kansas ordinances like 10-foot max lengths.

-Max Paw Heavy Duty Nylon Leash – Best for Kansas Overland Park Leash Laws
+Max and Neo Heavy Duty Nylon Leash – Best for Kansas Overland Park Leash Laws

-Max Paw Heavy Duty Nylon Leash excels in durability for Overland Park’s 10-foot rule.
+Max and Neo Heavy Duty Nylon Leash excels in durability for Overland Park’s 10-foot rule.
 Its thick weave withstands pulls from strong breeds during city walks.
 Kansas owners praise its snap-hook security.

 This leash features swivel rings to prevent tangles on long outings.
 Reflective stitching boosts night visibility, vital for Topeka sidewalks.
 It pairs perfectly with local control mandates.